korbonits/korbonits.github.io/_posts/2020-01-01-Retrospective-on-2019.md

 Well, [that was ambitious](http://korbonits.github.io/2019/01/01/New-Years-Resolutions-2019.html)!

 All in all, I did pretty well.
-Two major new hobbies emerged: writing prose and sailing.
+My sailing skill increased dramatically and I continued to write albeit with less zeal.
 I read a lot of books, and traveled to one new country (Japan) and new parts of others (Montréal).
 I learned how to learn better than I had for a while.

 The MOST important update of 2019 is that I met the love of my life (first week of 2019!), we fell in love, and planned a trip for early 2020 to propose to each other.
 Wasn't even on the list.
 Definitely the best surprise of the year (and of my life).
 Renders 2019 a success no matter how you look at it.
 Looking forward to writing about this in a subsequent blog post :).